Tax-Planning Tips for Divorcing Couples

 - The benefit that your ex-spouse is entitled to receive based on his or her own work is less than the benefit he or she would receive based on your work; and

-- You are entitled to Social Security retirement or disability benefits.
-(Source: SSA.gov, Benefits For Your Divorced Spouse)
+- You're entitled to Social Security retirement or disability benefits.

 This presents a planning opportunity.
-Couples may want to delay finalizing their divorce so that they are married at least ten years so that one spouse will qualify for the Social Security benefits.
-Upon qualifying for retirement or disability benefits, the divorced person "gets their own Social Security benefits or half of ex-spouse's benefits, whichever is higher," Carlisle notes, furthermore receiving benefits as a divorced person "doesn’t affect the other person's benefits," she adds.
+Couples might want to delay finalizing their divorce so that they're married for at least ten years.
+The divorced person "gets their own Social Security benefits or half of ex-spouse's benefits, whichever is higher," Carlisle notes, and this doesn’t affect the other spouse's benefits.

 If you do agree to release the child's personal exemption, be sure to abide by your agreement.
-Carlisle's Rule #1 comes into play here as well: "Don't invite IRS to the party."
-If for some reason both parents decide to claim the same child as a dependent, the IRS will get involved to try to figure out which parent is truly eligible.
+If for some reason both parents try to claim the same child as a dependent, the IRS will get involved to try to figure out which parent is truly eligible.
 You can avoid such IRS scrutiny by sticking to your agreed-upon arrangement for claiming dependents.

 Hopefully, these insights will help you plan your taxes when going through a divorce.
 Consult your tax professional to see how these techniques can be used in your particular situation.